wp-plugins/postman-smtp/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Setup Wizard, Email Log, Port Tester, Send Gmail from GoDaddy, send Google Apps mail with OAuth2, dev mode and more!
+Advanced SMTP for WordPress: Setup Wizard, Port Tester, HTTPS and SMTP delivery, OAuth2 authentication, and more!

 == Description ==

-Postman is a next-generation SMTP mailer that brings reliable email delivery to WordPress.
+Postman is a next-generation SMTP mailer that brings reliable email delivery to WordPress no matter which email service you use.
 It is the first SMTP plugin to support both passwords and [OAuth 2.0](http://foorious.com/webdev/auth/oauth2/), Hotmail, Yahoo and Gmail's [preferred mechanism for authentication](http://googleonlinesecurity.blogspot.ca/2014/04/new-security-measures-will-affect-older.html).
 With OAuth 2.0, there is **no need to enter your email passsword** into software unknown.

 Out of the twenty identical [SMTP plugins](https://wordpress.org/plugins/search.php?q=smtp) available, what else makes Postman different?
 The intelligent **Setup Wizard** scans your SMTP server so you can't make a configuration mistake.
 The handy **Email Log** shows which emails failed to send, and why.
 Even hosts that block the standard SMTP ports, like GoDaddy/Bluehost/Dreamhost, can't stop your Gmail as **Postman will deliver via HTTPS** instead of SMTP.